Engines & Machinery Spare Parts Trading License in Dubai

 Dubai South, home to Al Maktoum International Airport, is designed specifically to support logistics-intensive businesses.
 The free zone offers streamlined customs procedures, world-class warehousing infrastructure, and direct connectivity to global supply chains, all of which are essential for spare parts traders who depend on speed and reliability.

-What the Licence Covers
+What the License Covers

-The Engines & Machinery Spare Parts Trading Licence (activity code 4773.47) permits the holder to import, export, store, and trade a broad range of components related to engines and industrial machinery.
+The Engines & Machinery Spare Parts Trading License (activity code 4773.47) permits the holder to import, export, store, and trade a broad range of components related to engines and industrial machinery.
 Covered activities typically include:

 Trading in engine parts such as pistons, crankshafts, gaskets, and fuel system components